SilentSerenityy/SilentSerenityy/README.md

 >
 > 💻 Repl.it! **SilentSerenity** - here you can find even more of my code, some scrap code, other interesting things
 >
-> 🎥 YouTube! **SilentSerenity** - sometimes and not very often I post quite random things, or scrap gaming clips I screen record
+> 🎥 YouTube! **SilentSerenity** - sometimes and not very often I post quite random things, or scrap gaming clips

 #### Some good widgets!
 > [![My GitHub Stats ^-^](https://github-readme-stats.vercel.app/api/?username=SilentSerenityy&count_private=false&theme=tokyonight&showicons=true)]()